Conservation Center

 She previously worked as a paper conservator at a private conservation studio in New York, treating modern and contemporary prints and original works on paper.
 She has worked in the Wallace Preservation Lab at Michigan State University and interned at the Department of Preservation and Conservation at the University of Michigan Libraries.
 She holds a MA in Conservation of Fine Art on Paper from Northumbria University in the United Kingdom, an MSc in Art History from the University of Edinburgh, and a BA in Art History from Arizona State University.

-Senior Conservation TechnicianVonnda Shaw joined the Ford Center in 2002.
-As the Senior Conservation technician, Vonnda works with all of the conservators meeting clients, performing condition assessments, treating artifacts, and writing reports.
-She manages the Center’s project database, organizes and tracks all the written documentation, and is responsible for the photo documentation.
+Conservation TechnicianNatalie Kammerer joined the Ford Conservation Center in 2023.
+As the Conservation Technician, Natalie works with all of the conservators to meet clients, perform condition assessments, and treat artifacts.
+She assists with written and photo documentation, and is responsible for implementing the Ford Center’s Integrated Pest Management system.

 Help Shape History